omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

 </center>

 Adding the two ethnicity indicators as predictors decreased the deviance by 683 units.
 Keep in mind that if the ethnicity indicators were just noise, we should expect a decrease in deviance of around 2 units.
-So this is good sign.
-Besides, both coeficients are significant.
+So this is a good sign.
+Besides, both coefficients are significant.

 Finally, let's also control for precinct (we use `precinct_1` as the baseline).